backstrap/backstrap/README.md

 =========

 **UNDER CONSTRUCTION.
 VERSION 1.0 COMING SOON!**
+**Awaiting a couple of pull requests (on moment & bootstrap-default) to get them to deploy properly.**

 Need something meaty to go between the MVC backbone of your client-side JavaScript app and its UI skin?